Skip to content

 1. Open the Amazon Elastic Compute Cloud (Amazon EC2) console.

-3. Select the snapshot that you used before.
+3. Select the snapshot that you modified.

 Related information